peranakanfrancis/mary/content/en/home/slider.md

 [[item]]
-  title = "JOURNEY TOGETHER AS A COMMUNITY OF PRAYER" content = "July: Worry nothing, pray for everything" cta_label = "" align = ""
+  title = "JOURNEY TOGETHER AS A COMMUNITY OF PRAYER" content = "Sep: Praying With A Listening Heart" cta_label = "" align = ""
   cta_url = ""